Friends of the Smith College Libraries

 Video recordings of many of the Friends' events are available on the Libraries' YouTube channel.

-Werner Gundersheimer will present a lecture based on his collection of more than 600 published and manuscript travel narratives about Italy.
+Werner Gundersheimer presented a lecture based on his collection of more than 600 published and manuscript travel narratives about Italy.
 Dr. Gundersheimer is director emeritus of the Folger Shakespeare Library in Washington D.C.
 Thursday, October 6, 2016.
+View video.

-Author and journalist Brooke Hauser will discuss her experiences researching the life of Helen Gurley Brown (1938-2012.)
+Author and journalist Brooke Hauser discussed her experiences researching the life of Helen Gurley Brown (1938-2012.)
 Monday, November 9, 2015.
+View video.

-New York Times best-selling novelist Meg Wolitzer will talk about her work, her time at Smith and the influence of Sylvia Plath.
+New York Times best-selling novelist Meg Wolitzer spoke about her work, her time at Smith and the influence of Sylvia Plath.
 April 16, 2015.
+View video.

 Stuart Fuchs, aka "Stukulele," returned to campus.
 Fuchs specializes in Ukulele, Gypsy Jazz & Classical Guitar, Didjeridoo, and Percussion.
 September 27, 2014.

-Su, an Ada Comstock Scholar graduating in May, will read from her book about her total memory loss following an accident at age 22.
+Su, an Ada Comstock Scholar who graduated in May 2014, read from her book about her total memory loss following an accident at age 22.
 April 25, 2014.

-Four alums discuss how Smith influences their writing lives, Friday, October 18, 7:30 pm, Sweeney Concert Hall, October 18, 2013.
+Four alums discussed how Smith influences their writing lives, 7:30 pm, Sweeney Concert Hall, October 18, 2013.
+View video.

-A presentation by President Carol Christ and Susan Van Dyne, Professor of the Study of Women and Gender and Chair of the Archives Concentration, October 25, 2012.
+Former Smith College President Carol Christ and Susan Van Dyne, Professor of the Study of Women and Gender and Chair of the Archives Concentration gave a presentation on October 25, 2012.
+View video.

 University of Virginia professor, Michael F. Suarez S.J., spoke about the enduring relevance of the printed book.
 Read more about his topic.
 April 4, 2012.

-A lecture by Harvard University Librarian Robert Darnton who is, among many things, the driving force behind the Digital Public Library of America project.
+A lecture presented by Harvard University Librarian Robert Darnton who is, among many things, the driving force behind the Digital Public Library of America project.
 March 12, 2012.
+View video.

 Author and executive editor of The New Yorker, Dorothy Wickenden discussed the adventures of her grandmother Dorothy Woodruff with Rosamond Underwood (both 1909 alums) in remote Elkhead Colorado.
 March 1, 2012.